“Secure The Perimeter.”

 Did you know?
 With RedTeam Security, remediation testing is always free with no time limits.

-How To Prepare For Your Physical Penetration Test
+Preparing For Your Physical Penetration Test

 You can have the sturdiest firewall and most up-to-date password policies and rigorous user permissions, but if someone can gain direct access to your buildings, these other precautions may be little help.
 A bad actor exploiting your physical security can lead to device theft or provide access to unsecured desktop computers, internal networks, writing closets, data centers and satellite facilities and branches.